 At Enterprise Retirement Living (“ERL”), we pride ourselves on the quality of our product and extend the same high standards that achieve that quality to our sales process, after-sales service and ongoing obligations to our customers (“customer care”).
 This Customer Charter and Procedures document (“Charter”) sets out the procedures followed during the sales and after-sales period, and our commitments and standards of service comprising our customer care.
 It explains our and our Customers’ respective responsibilities, and reiterates various terms and conditions that are included in the legal documentation.

 2.1.
-ERL is part of Enterprise Property Group Limited (“EPGL”).
-For the purposes of this document, ERL comprises itself and any associated companies or limited liability partnerships (“LLPs”) established to own and/or operate ERL’s retirement villages.
+For the purposes of this document, ERL comprises itself and any associated companies established to own and/or operate ERL’s retirement villages.

 2.2.
-“Customer(s)” are potential and actual purchasers of ERL’s properties, including purchasers of pre-owned properties whilst those properties are still within the two-year defects period (see Section 12 below) or are still covered by the property’s construction home warranty (see Section 5 below), and those living in our retirement communities that we continue to operate.
+“Customer(s)” are potential and actual purchasers /occupiers of ERL’s properties, including purchasers of pre-owned properties whilst those properties are still within the two-year defects period (see Section 12 below) or are still covered by the property’s construction home warranty (see Section 5 below), tenants of rental properties, and all those living in our retirement communities that we continue to operate.

 2.3.
 A hard copy of this Charter is available from our head office at the address given at the foot of the website.

 2.4.
-We advise all our Customers to seek independent advice, support and representation, as appropriate, in connection with buying a property at one of our retirement communities, including appointing a professional legal adviser to carry out the legal formalities of buying a property and to represent their interests.
+We advise all our Customers to seek independent advice, support and representation, as appropriate, in connection with buying or renting a property at one of our retirement communities, including (if applicable) appointing a professional legal adviser to carry out the legal formalities of buying a property and to represent their interests.

 2.5.
-Please note that the following sections of this Charter apply only to Customers who are the first purchasers of our new properties buying direct from us, not to Customers who buy pre-owned properties, because the sales process for pre-owned properties and the parties to the transaction are very different:
+Please note that the sections of this Charter identified below apply only to Customers who are the first purchasers of our new properties buying direct from us, not to Customers who buy pre-owned properties (see Section 12) nor to Customers who rent properties from us (see Section 13).